-You need a Heads of Terms Agreement when you have a complicated, detailed project to negotiate and you need to get the main points set down in writing, at the beginning before wasting time and energy negotiating the details in the full contract.
+You need a Heads of Terms Agreement when you have a complicated, detailed project to negotiate and you need to get the main points set down in writing at the beginning of discussions, to ensure there is a deal to be done so to speak, and to avoid undue time wasting by delving too far into the detail in the early stages.

 A Heads of Terms Agreement (MOU) is important when you need to: